U.S. History I

 Topics Covered

-Reading for Textbook Quiz 3.
-Due next Monday, 1/29 at NOON.
+Reading for Inquisitive #2.
+Due next Monday, 2/3 at NOON.
+(Two week block for this chapter.)

-Readings for Discussion and Discussion Quiz-- Final Deadline = next Tuesday at NOON.
+Readings for Discussion and Discussion Quiz #3-- Final Deadline = next Tuesday at NOON.

 1. The Northern Colonies